 The paper is structured in the following way.
 The scene is set by an overview of the current crime problem in South Africa with a specific reference to crime and its link to the built environment (section 2).
-The next section (section 3) identifies particular international approaches known concerned with crime prevention in the built environment.
-Section four proceeds to discuss the function of city planners and urban designers within this context.
-The paper then concludes (section 5) with a brief summary and a way forward.
+The next section (section 3) focusses on the process of identifying specific types of locations that are problematic to crime prevention.
+Section four proceeds to highlight the support to Local Governments regarding crime prevention through planing and design.